KramYengir/restaurant-page/README.md

 The purpose of this assignment was to put to practice what I've learned about the modular approach, npm, webpack and building the webpage purely from Javascript via DOM manipulation.

+### UPDATE: In hindsight, numerous areas for improvement are needed for this project.
+Furthermore, with proficiency gained in React fundamentals since, plans are underway for a complete overhaul of the project using React, with a focus on enhancing performance and ensuring high accessibility standards are met.

 ### What I've learned...
 - Setting up the webpack environment
 - An understanding of important webpack elements; entry, output, devServer, loaders, plugins...